AlfredoMartins/phone-task-testing/readme.md

 # Mobile Flask Restful API
 # Documentation

-This is an implementation and testing of a REST-based application able to store and show information about [mobile phones](https://www.nokia.com/phones/en_au/smartphones) using [Flask](https://pythonbasics.org/what-is-flask-python/) and [JMeter](https://jmeter.apache.org/) technologies.
+This is an implementation and testing of a REST-based application capable of storing and displaying information about [mobile phones](https://www.nokia.com/phones/en_au/smartphones) using [Flask](https://pythonbasics.org/what-is-flask-python/) and [JMeter](https://jmeter.apache.org/) technologies.

 In this particular task, only the following fields were considered: object (name, brand, year of release, operating system).